njusegzyf/ExcelLinqApp/README.md

 ## Setup
 To setup, simply clone the project and open it with Visual studio 2019, and run the C# console application.
-Or, you can just create a new C# project in Visual studio target .Net Framework 4.7.2, install NuGet packages: System.ValueTuple, LinqToExcel, Remotion.Linq, morelinq and ComparerExtensions, and then copy the code to your C# file to have a try.
+Or, you can just create a new C# project in Visual studio targeting .NET Core 3.0/.NET Standard 2.1 or above (this is required since this project use C# 8.0 features), install NuGet packages: System.ValueTuple, LinqToExcel, Remotion.Linq, MoreLINQ and ComparerExtensions, and then copy the code to your C# file to have a try.

 #### Access Database Engine
 In order to use LinqToExcel, you need to install the [Microsoft Access Database Engine Redistributable](https://www.microsoft.com/en-us/download/confirmation.aspx?id=54920).
 If it's not installed, you'll get the following exception: